SymfonyCasts/api-platform/sfcasts/operations.md

 ## Collection and Item Operations

 Operations are divided into two categories.
-First, "collection" operations. these are the URLs that don't include the `{id}` and where the "resource" you're operating on is *technically* the "collection of cheese listings".
-For example, you're "getting" the collection of you're "adding" to the collection with POST.
+First, "collection" operations.
+These are the URLs that don't include `{id}` and where the "resource" you're operating on is *technically* the "collection of cheese listings".
+For example, you're "getting" the collection or you're "adding" to the collection with POST.

 And second - "item" operations.
-These are the URLs that *do* have the `{id}` part, when you're "operating" on a *single* cheese listing.
+These are the URLs that *do* have the `{id}` part, when you're "operating" on a *single* cheese listing resource.

 The *first* thing we can customize is which operations we actually want!
 Above `CheeseListing`, inside the annotation, add `collectionOperations={}` with `"get"` and `"post"` inside.
 Then `itemOperations` with `{"get", "put", "delete"}`.

-Yep, *a lot* of mastering API Platform comes down to learning about what options you can pass to this annotation. *This* is basically the default configuration: we want *all* five of these end points.
+*A lot* of mastering API Platform comes down to learning about what options you can pass inside this annotation. *This* is basically the default configuration: we want *all* five operations.
 So not surprisingly, when we refresh, we see absolutely no changes.
 But what if we don't want to allow users to delete a cheese listing?
-Maybe instead we'll add a way to "archive" them.
+Maybe instead, in the future, we'll add a way to "archive" them.
 Remove `"delete"`.

 As *soon* as we do that... boom!
 It's gone from our documentation.
 Simple, right?
 Yep!
 But a bunch of cool things just happened.
 Remember that, behind the scenes, the Swagger UI is built off of an Open API spec document, which you can see at `/api/docs.json`.
-The reason the "delete" endpoint disappeared from swagger is that it disappeared from here.
+The reason the "delete" endpoint disappeared from Swagger is that it disappeared from here.
 API Platform is keeping our "spec" document up to date.
 If you looked at the JSON-LD spec doc, you'd see the same thing.